MelinaMejia95/form/SCOPE.md

 ## Scope

-This document introduces the scope of different release versions of Form Project form Angular Medellín
+This document introduces the scope of different release versions of Form Project from Angular Medellín

 ### V1